+The average Sharpe Ratio of the portfolio would be useful also to assess variations in the ratio arising from a restructuring of the portfolio, when a different asset allocation is undertaken by the Board.
 The actual assessment requires periodic computations of the standard deviation of the nominal rates of return by asset class.

-8. Comments on the Contingent Risk and Liquidity Levels of the Investments a) Short-Term Investments b) Investments in Associates (Shares & Debentures)
+6. Comments on the Contingent Risk and Liquidity Levels of the Investments b) Investments in Associates (Shares & Debentures)